lukeembura/my-cli-project/README.md

-Library Manager CLI
+# Library Manager CLI

 Library Manager CLI is a command-line interface application that allows users to manage authors and books using an SQLite database.
 It uses SQLAlchemy ORM for database interactions.

-Features
+## Features

-View all authors and books
+- **View all authors and books**: Displays a list of all authors and their books.

-Add new authors and books
+- **Add new authors and books**: Allows users to add new entries to the database.

-Delete authors and books
+- **Delete authors and books**: Removes entries from the database.

-Find authors and books by ID
+- **Find authors and books by ID**: Retrieves specific entries based on their ID.

-View books written by a specific author
+- **View books written by a specific author**: Lists all books by a given author.

-Technologies Used
+## Technologies Used

-Python 3.8+
+- Python 3.8+

-SQLAlchemy
+- SQLAlchemy

-Alembic
+- Alembic

-Pipenv
+- Pipenv

-File Structure
+## File Structure

 .
 ├── Pipfile